ccdmb/slurm_scripts/docs/sbatch_parallel.md

 It has the same basic API as [`sbatch_jobarray.sh`](./sbatch_jobarray.md) and is designed to run with [`pt`](./pt.md).

 This strategy works best if you have a lot of jobs to run (say > 100), that are relatively small (e.g. single threaded), but may have different job runtimes while still being relatively quick (say <= 3 hours).
 It's also best if you allocate substantially fewer resources to the process than there are tasks.
 E.g. if you had 200 tasks to run, run it so that ~10-20 tasks can run at once.
-If you allocate a lot of resources then you'll be wasting CPU time if one or two jobs take a very long time, but others are quite short.
+If you allocate a lot of resources then you'll be wasting CPU time if one or two jobs take a very long time but others are quite short.
 If you have long running tasks or tasks that require a lot of resources (e.g. a whole node), it's better to use a jobarray as these will stop billing you for CPU time as soon as they complete (assuming you aren't packing jobs).

 ## Instructions